-A retirement village is an option you may consider as you enter your elder years.
-There are many factors to consider and the paperwork can be overwhelming — it’s not uncommon for the contract and related documents to be centimetres thick.
+A retirement village is an option you may consider as you get older.
+There are many factors to consider and the paperwork can be overwhelming.
+It’s not uncommon for the contract and related documents to be centimetres thick.
 You might also be selling your existing home to fund the move.
 Before you sign on the dotted line it’s crucial that you seek advice from at least two people, your lawyer and your accountant/financial planner.

 There are many financial aspects to consider: possible loss or reduction of pension entitlements because of changes in your asset structure, additional expenses associated with living in the retirement village, how you’ll be impacted financially if you need to leave the village to move into an aged care facility and a likely reduction in the value of your estate.

 There are also many legal aspects to consider.
 These aren’t just set out in the contract you’ll be asked to sign, but also in legislation and the rules of the village.
 In New South Wales, the governing legislation is the Retirement Villages Act 1999 (NSW).
 Interestingly, the laws differ between each Australian state and territory.

 This will differ, depending on the retirement village.
 For some, you will purchase a strata title and receive a title deed.
 For others you’ll enter into a long-term lease, which may or may not be registered with the Office of Land and Property Information (formerly the Land Titles Office).
 In some cases your right is known as a licence rather than a lease and this will not be registered.

 Will I have to pay an exit fee or departure fee when I leave?